Brakes

 The handbrake or ‘parking brake’ is a lever mechanism that is applied to hold a vehicle in a parked position.
 Whereas the foot brakes are applied by a foot pedal and control brakes on the front wheels, the handbrake activates braking components at the rear of the vehicle's braking system that are designed to lock the wheels in place.

 Brakes are in use more often when driving around town than on a motorway journey, not forgetting that you may need to use your brakes to stop your vehicle quickly in an emergency.
-So maintaining an effective vehicle braking system is a top priority for every motorist.
+So maintaining an effective vehicle braking system should be a top priority for every motorist.

 More vehicle brake information